 The most effective coaching is to commit to the process by purchasing a pre-paid package.

 includes free hour of assessment, four counselling session, and four short follow-up sessions on the phone.
 I will be available for crisis-only phone calls - that is the nature of addition.

-Traditional counselling is creating a safe environment to explore the issues that keep you from reaching your potential.
+Traditional counselling implies creating a safe environment to explore the issues that keep you from reaching your potential.
 Although goals are established, the process is less strictly defined and more creatively achieved.
 Often in counselling we explore the past to look for patterns and how they hold us back.
 Counselling goes deeper but slower.
 I personally believe counselling is "grief work" that will enable you to move on.
 I hold a nonjudgmental space so you can get curious about your feelings and thoughts.

 Many Extended Health cover my services.
 Please check with your plan by using my registration number

 My good friend and long-standing partner Jodi Thakar an me provide family intervention.
 Intervention is not what you have seen on TV.
 Intervention is a place we create to allow the family (and friends, employer etc) to express how the actions of the person with addiction have affected them.
 An intervention is emotional work.
 We get together and we speak truth, we explore consequences, we prepare options, we encourage each other to be strong.
 Jody and me will spend many hours preparing for "I-day", including researching and liason with treatment facilities, and educating the families.
 It is not an easy task and no guarantee for "success".
 But speaking truth in love and dignity is often a game changer for both the family and the person caught in addiction.
 Please contact us for more information.